Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$

-The magnetic neutron scattering cross-section for momentum transfer $\textbf{Q}=k_i-k_f$ and energy transfer $\hbar\omega$ is given by:
+The magnetic neutron scattering cross-section for momentum transfer $\textbf{Q}=\textbf{k}_i-\textbf{k}_f$ and energy transfer $\hbar\omega=E_i-E_f$ is given by:

 where $N$ is the number of hexagonal unit cells, $r_0 = 0.539\times 10^{-12}$ cm, $f(\textbf{Q})$ is the magnetic form factor for the V$^{3+}$ ion, and $e^{-2W(Q)}$ is the Debye-Waller factor.
-Thus, INS directly measures the dynamic spin correlation function (or dynamical structure factor):
+The dynamic spin correlation function (or dynamical structure factor) is given by

 To enhance statistical quality, we employed the rotational symmetry operations of the PI phase to project the data into an irreducible wedge.
 In addition, the Mantid software suite \cite{arnold2014mantid} was used to subtract an incoherent background (see Appendix~\ref{append_background}).
-The intensity data was normalized as described in Appendix~\ref{phonorm} so that we report the measured scattering cross section in absolute units as
+The intensity data were normalized as described in Appendix~\ref{phonorm} so that we report the measured scattering cross section in absolute units as